Table of Contents

 Common usage includes the caustic juice used to remove warts.
 It’s debatable as warts tend to go away on their own!
 Also as a counter-irritant, teas made from the leaves may be used as laxative and mashed roots induce vomiting, but there are much apter and less irritating medicines for these purposes.

-Alternative Uses of Cowslip
+Alternative Uses of Marsh Buttercup